alces-software/adminware/README.md

 # Runs the command in reporting mode.
 The standard output of the remote command will
 # be dumped to the screen instead of the exit code.
 report: True

+# The following list form the arguments to the command line.
+They are set as bash shell
+# variables when running the command.
+This allows them to be used within the command
+# NOTE: this key is optional
+arguments:
+  - arg1
+  - arg2
+  ...
 ```

 # Configuring Run Parameters